(Last updated May 30, 2026)

 When a Loud AC Unit Needs Immediate Attention

 If your air conditioner starts making new, loud sounds, it’s best to turn the entire system off and call for immediate service.
-A noisy air conditioning unit could indicate serious compressor issues, electrical problems, or a faulty mechanical system.
+Along with a loud air conditioning unit, some other signs you need to schedule an immediate air conditioner inspection include:

-- No cool air
+- No cool air.

-- Low airflow
+- Low airflow.

-- Water leaks
+- Water leaks.

-- Refrigerant leaks
+- Refrigerant leaks.

-- Thermostat issues
+- Thermostat issues.

-- Electrical problems
+- Electrical problems.

-- High humidity
+- High humidity.

-Contact Sam’s Air Control for AC Service
+Noisy AC?
+Contact Sam’s Air Control for Expert Service

 If your AC is noisy and you’re not sure why, Sam’s Air Control is here to help.
 We offer 24/7 emergency services for after-hours emergencies.
 Our technicians will provide straightforward answers to your questions, offer accurate price quotes, and let you know whether repair is the best option or if upgrading to a new air conditioner would be a more cost-effective solution.